mrzealot/absolem/index.md

 <br />
 <hr />

-__Acknowledgment__: Besides the people already mentioned it the post, I'd like to thank my wife, who put up with me during this year-long process, and whose first reactions weren't "You're doing WHAT?!" and "How much?!" :)
+__Acknowledgment__: Besides the people already mentioned it the post, I'd like to thank my wife, who put up with me during this year-long process, and whose first reactions weren't "You're doing WHAT?!" and "It costs HOW MUCH?!" :)

 __Disclaimer__: This post contains lots of pictures and references that are obviosly not my work, and I'm not claiming that they are.
 GIFs and jokes come from a quick Google searches, and I'm not going to put a "source: something..." under each one.
 Use your best judgement.

 <sup id="footnote-1">1</sup>: notice how my nick is "zealot", which is just a cooler name for fanatic.
 (I reject the religious connotation, though.)

 <sup id="footnote-2">2</sup>: "best" is arguable here, I admit.
 But, despite my every effort to keep this as objective as possible, the whole topic is somewhat subjective, so bear with me.

+<sup id="footnote-3">3</sup>: "heirloom-grade" was a phrase I first encountered on the KeyboardIO site, but subconsciously it has been the driving force behind a lot of the design and material choices I'd made even before then.
+I freely use it, though, as I find it sums up my intentions really well.

+<sup id="footnote-4">4</sup>: My crafts teacher in elementary school (may he rest in peace) once said to me that if there's ever anything to fix around the house, I should just call someone over :D